Tree of life: Islam

-The tree of life in Islamic architecture is a type of biomorphic pattern found in many artistic traditions and is considered to be any vegetal pattern with a clear origin or growth.
-The pattern in Al Azhar mosque, Cairo's mihrab, a unique Fatimid architectural variation, is a series of two or three leave palmettes with a central palmette of five leaves from which the pattern originates.
+The tree of life in Islamic architecture is a type of biomorphic pattern found in many artistic traditions.
+It is considered to be any vegetal pattern with a clear origin or growth.
+The pattern in al-Azhar Mosque, Cairo's mihrab, a unique Fatimid architectural variation, is a series of two or three leave palmettes with a central palmette of five leaves from which the pattern originates.
 The growth is upwards and outwards and culminates in a lantern like flower towards the top of the niche above which is a small roundel.
 The curvature of the niche accentuates the undulating movement which despite its complexity is symmetrical along its vertical axis.
 The representations of varying palm leaves hints to spiritual growth attained through prayer while the upwards and side wards movement of the leaves speaks to the different motions of the worshiper while in salah.

 Ahmadiyya

 According to the Indian Ahmadiyya movement founded in 1889, Quranic reference to the tree is symbolic; eating of the forbidden tree signifies that Adam disobeyed God.